 Counting no more than 60 living Dongba Shamans, Yunnan province celebrates the Dongba Fair every fifth day of the third lunar month of the lunar calendar at the Jade Water Village.
-Known to be the only religion regarded by the Naxi minority, the Dongbaism also offer a greater display of art and history.
+Known to be the only religion regarded by the Naxi minority, the Dongbaism also offers a greater display of art and history.
 During the fair, the Shamans showcase their chanting skills, handwriting their secret language in pictograms and engaging the community in spiritual dances to worship the gods.
 Inheriting the prestigious title only from their ancestors, the Dongba Shamans gather together on this day with a sense of ethnic identity, unity, and responsibility, working together to preserve the ancient Naxi culture.

 23 April 2015

 The origin of the festival is related to the ancient Naxi belief that the fire had the power to drive away evils and to protect crop growth by the insects.
 For this reason the Torch Festival, which occurs on the 24th day of the sixth lunar month, brings together different minorities and communities for three days of celebrations.
 Burning torches are placed outside each house; cocks and sheep’s fights are organized during the festival as well as horse racing, traditional dances and several bonfires until the final day of the festival.
-Nicknamed the ‘Carnival of Orient’, the torch festival is still known to be one the grandest festivals in China.
+Nicknamed the ‘Carnival of Orient’, the Torch Festival is still known to be one of the grandest festivals in China.

 08-10 August 2015